sergy-gzh/falcon-development-stack/README.md

 * Wordpress use redis for session server
 * Mac and Windows users will have a bad time with mounted volumes
 * add status/info pages for redis
-* add nginx (single entry point) to proxy all date to correct servers
 * check out HAproxy over nginx
-* provide environment file for external port mappings
 * provide option to switch between main/nightly builds / magento developement environment
 * Add Mailhog as default Server for Sendmail (All mails not send from Wordpress or Magento)